gotchoices/yamc/cups/README.md

 - If no printers.conf exists, CUPS is installed but no printers configured
 - Printers are removed and re-added on each run (clean configuration)
+- PPD and filter files are deployed before printer configuration
 - Web admin available at http://hostname:631